brian-watkins/great-expectations/README.md

 Asserts that the actual value is an array with the given length

-#### arrayWhereItemAt(index, matcher)

-Asserts that the actual value is an array with an item at the provided index that matches the provided matcher.

 #### arrayContaining(matcher, { times: undefined })

 Asserts that the actual value is an array with at least one item that matches the provided matcher.
 The optional option specifies whether some specific number of items should match.

+#### arrayWithItemAt(index, matcher)

+Asserts that the actual value is an array with an item at the provided index that matches the provided matcher.

-#### arrayWhere(array of matchers, { withAnyOrder: false })
+#### arrayWith(array of matchers, { withAnyOrder: false })

-Asserts that the actual value is an array with items that match the provided array of matchers in the given order.
+Asserts that the actual value is an array with exactly items that match the provided array of matchers in the given order.
 The optional option specifies whether order matters.